gwaldron/osgearth/docs/source/build.md

 Most developers will use a RelWithDebInfo build, like so:

 ```
-cmake -S osgearth -B build -G "Visual Studio 17 2022 Win64" -DCMAKE_BUILD_TYPE=RelWithDebInfo -DWIN32_USE_MP=ON -DCMAKE_INSTALL_PREFIX=[installroot] -DCMAKE_TOOLCHAIN_FILE=[vcpkgroot]\scripts\buildsystems\vcpkg.cmake
+cmake -S repo -B build -G "Visual Studio 17 2022 Win64" -DCMAKE_BUILD_TYPE=RelWithDebInfo -DWIN32_USE_MP=ON -DCMAKE_INSTALL_PREFIX=[installroot] -DCMAKE_TOOLCHAIN_FILE=[vcpkgroot]\scripts\buildsystems\vcpkg.cmake
 ```

-osgEarth provides a vcpkg.json manifest file that lists all of it's necessary dependencies.
+osgEarth provides a `vcpkg.json` manifest file that lists all of it's necessary dependencies.
 The vcpkg toolchain integration will notice this file and install the necessary dependencies in your build\vcpkg_installed directory.

 **Step 5 - Build and install osgEarth**

 You can build and install osgEarth on the command line using CMake or you can open up the Visual Studio solution and build it from there.
 ```
 cmake --build build --target INSTALL --config RelWithDebInfo
 ```